Eczema, also known as dermatitis, is a common condition that can cause skin irritation. If you have eczema, you might have many questions.

 Emollients are cleansers and moisturisers that reduce water loss from the skin and help create a protective barrier.
-Emollients can come as ointments, which contain a lot of oil and are designed for very dry skin, or creams and lotions, which are tailored towards skin that is less dry.
+Emollients can come as ointments, which contain a lot of oil and are designed for dry skin, or creams and lotions, which are tailored toward less dry skin.

-Emollients should be applied across the skin in a large quantity, even when you’re not experiencing eczema symptoms.
+Emollients should be applied across the skin in a large quantity, even when you don’t have eczema symptoms.

-Adding an emollient to your skincare routine can help to soothe eczema symptoms.
-These are in the form of creams to be applied to skin when it is dry, oils which can be used when bathing and washes for showering.
+Adding an emollient to your skincare routine can help soothe eczema symptoms.
+These include creams to be applied to skin when it’s dry, oils that can be used when bathing and washes for showering.

-- E45 emollient wash cream – This moisturises and cleans the skin, and does not change the pH balance of dry or itchy skin.
+- E45 emollient wash cream – this moisturises and cleans without changing the pH balance of dry or itchy skin.
 It also helps dry skin retain its natural moisture.

-- Dermal 600 bath emollient – Formulated to manage dry skin conditions.
-This product is a pharmacy medication which means that you will need to answer a few questions when buying online or in pharmacy.
+- Dermal 600 bath emollient – formulated to manage dry skin conditions.
+This product is a pharmacy medication.
+You’ll need to answer a few questions when buying online or in the pharmacy.

-- Aveeno moisturising – Soothes and relieves dry and itchy skin, suitable for those prone to eczema.
+- Aveeno moisturising lotion – soothes and relieves dry and itchy skin, suitable for those prone to eczema.

-It is recommended that you create a balanced and holistic skincare routine when you have eczema.
-Using products that are specially designed for eczema prone skin can help to manage your condition.
-This means when bathing or showering that you wash your skin with products suitable for dry skin, and then afterwards moisturise your skin with specially selected products.
+We recommend a balanced and holistic skincare routine when you have eczema.
+Using products specially designed for eczema-prone skin can help you manage your condition.
+When bathing or showering, you’ll wash your skin with products suitable for dry skin and moisturise with specially selected products.